HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Resources

-Here are some resources that I have found useful as a Weber Smokey Mountain Cooker Smoker owner.
-While this is by no means a comprehensive list of resources, I think it includes some of the important ones to help get you started.
+Here are some resources that you will find useful as a Weber Smokey Mountain Cooker Smoker owner.
+While this is by no means a comprehensive list of resources, it includes some of the most important ones to help get you started.

 www.weber.com